-After recent publication of the technical aspect of the COSS,24 several concerns have also been voiced from Japanese vascular neurosurgeons.
-First, the duration of MCA occlusion in the study might have been too long: in patients who developed ischaemic stroke, the average occlusion time was 55.9 minutes.24 Even in those who did not develop stroke, the duration was 45.4 minutes.24 Experienced Japanese neurosurgeons who routinely perform EC-IC bypass procedures typically report completing suturing of the STA to the MCA within 30 minutes of occlusion time.^{30,31} Although the list of participants in the COSS trial included many expert vascular neurosurgeons, the longer average occlusion times may reflect the relative rarity of EC-IC bypass procedures in the US.
-Although occlusion times in COSS were not linked to risk of peri-operative stroke per se, there is lingering concern that this may have been a contributory factor.
-Additionally, a single anastomosis was performed in COSS patients,24 which may provide insufficient blood flow to the ischaemic area.
-Although elevated oxygen extraction fraction (OEF) was markedly improved post bypass; it did not normalise.
-By contrast, it is the Japanese practice to create a double anastomosis to the frontal and temporal branches of the middle cerebral artery.^{30,31} However, consideration should be made about possible mentioned increased risk of hyperperfusion syndrome and risk of skin necrosis and the fact that single bypass usually tends to increase flow volume during long follow-up.
+First, the duration of MCA occlusion in the study might have been too long: in patients who developed ischemic stroke, the average occlusion time was 55.9 minutes.
+Even in those who did not develop stroke, the duration was 45.4 minutes.
+Experienced Japanese neurosurgeons who routinely perform EC-IC bypass procedures typically report completing suturing of the STA to the MCA within 30 minutes of occlusion time.
+30,31 Although the list of participants in the COSS trial included many expert vascular neurosurgeons, the longer average occlusion times may reflect the relative rarity of EC-IC bypass procedures in the US.
+Although occlusion times in COSS were not linked to risk for peri-operative stroke per se, there is lingering concern that this may have been a contributory factor.
+Additionally, a single anastomosis was performed in COSS patients,24 which may provide insufficient blood flow to the ischemic area.
+Although elevated oxygen extraction fraction (OEF) was markedly improved post bypass; it did not normalize.
+By contrast, it is the Japanese practice to create a double anastomosis to the frontal and temporal branches of the middle cerebral artery.30,31 However, consideration should be made about possible mentioned increased risk for hyperperfusion syndrome and risk for skin necrosis and the fact that single bypass usually tends to increase flow volume during long follow-up.
 Moreover, the frontal branch may be within the collateral system of the occluded ICA via the ophthalmic artery.
-Second, there has been little description in the published study of how patients were managed post-operatively, except that they received oral aspirin.^{17,24} Japanese neurosurgeons are well aware that strict blood pressure control is essential for patients who undergo EC-IC bypass, since the incidence of hyperperfusion syndrome may not be rare.^{30,31} The use of near-infrared spectroscopy both for surgery and for non-invasive bedside measurement of regional cerebral oxygenation seems to be useful in the early detection of hyperperfusion syndrome.31 Interestingly, the great majority of reports on hyperperfusion syndrome have come from Asian countries, ^{30,31} and it is uncertain whether the potential risk of hyperperfusion syndrome had been fully recognised by the neurocritical care physicians participating in COSS.
-Japanese neurosurgeons also have to do more: although positive results for the surgical treatment have been obtained from the JET study, it has still not been published in peer-reviewed English-language journal at the time of writing,16 even though more than 10 years have passed after completion of the JET study.
-Medical treatment has improved significantly during that period, and new data would be required to convincingly demonstrate to neurologists, neurosurgeons and patients worldwide that EC-IC bypass surgery is truly efficacious and safe.
+Second, there has been little description in the published study of how patients were managed post-operatively, except that they received oral aspirin.
+Japanese neurosurgeons are well aware that strict blood pressure control is essential for patients who undergo EC-IC bypass, since the incidence of hyperperfusion syndrome may not be rare.
+The use of near-infrared spectroscopy both for surgery and for non-invasive bedside measurement of regional cerebral oxygenation seems to be useful in the early detection of hyperperfusion syndrome.31 Interestingly, the great majority of reports on hyperperfusion syndrome have come from Asian countries, 30,31 and it is uncertain whether the potential risk for hyperperfusion syndrome had been fully recognized by the neurocritical care physicians participating in COSS.
+Japanese neurosurgeons also have to do more: although positive results for the surgical treatment have been obtained from the JET study, it has still not been published in peer-reviewed English-language journal at the time of writing, 16 even though more than 10 years have passed after completion of the JET study.
+Medical treatment has improved significantly during that period, and new data would be required to convincingly demonstrate to neurologists, neurosurgeons, and patients worldwide that EC-IC bypass surgery is truly efficacious and safe.